 This is very lower-order thinking.
 No Amazon book category is “bad” or “good” in and of itself.
 (Think you have an exception?
 Some would say “Romance is always bad!!!”
 Well try this: Learn how to identify “Christian romance” or “urban romance” at a glance and scan a few of those.
 You’ll [often] be pleasantly surprised.)

 Level Three Sourcing is where you identify what underlies value on Amazon – principles that don’t discriminate by “category.”
 Value is free-range and equal-opportunity across lines of “category”.
 It can show itself anywhere (even romance novels).

 It’s not about titles or genres.
 It’s about the hidden forces that underlie it all.

 If all you did was read this article….

 You’ll start to get it really quick.

-Most of us are living under a false dichotomy: Believing we either must (impossibly) memorize the 20-million+ books in Amazon’s catalog, or turn into robots that scan everything randomly.
+Most of us are living under a false dichotomy: Believing we either must (impossibly) memorize the 50-million+ books in Amazon’s catalog, or turn into robots that scan everything randomly.

 But there is another level.
 And you see it every time you hear about a seller pulling $5,000 worth of books from a sale in 90 minutes, or look across the room and see someone with the same tools who has filled a shopping cart, while you’ve barely lined the bottom of a basket.

-Principle-driven pre-scanning: The secret of the top 5%.
+Principle-driven pre-scanning: This is the secret of the top 1%.